drohack/pokedex/README.md

 # Pokedex App

 A simple Pokedex application built with React, React Query, Redux Toolkit, React Router, and Dexie.js for persistent data.
+Uses data from PokeAPI https://pokeapi.co/.

+This has been updated by drohack to allow a more detailed filtering of pokemon.
+A larger list of pokemon to search.
+And to export the Favorites list to either a text file OR for a Pokemon Emerald Extended ROM.
+This was made for GACKcon 2025 panel "Narrowing down to the ultimate 151 pokemon" (There are so many pokemon, there must be some good ones in every generation.
+During this panel we will narrow down the 1000+ pokemon into the perfect 151.
+Come let your voice and terrible opinions be heard).

 ## Screenshots